ICE crackdown creates double-edged campaign issue for Republicans and Democrats

 Follow topic:

-WASHINGTON, Jan 20 - President Donald Trump's immigration crackdown is fast becoming a double-edged campaign issue in November's hotly contested midterm congressional elections because of mounting public unease over aggressive tactics by federal immigration officers.
+WASHINGTON - US President Donald Trump’s immigration crackdown is fast becoming a double-edged campaign issue in November’s hotly contested midterm congressional elections because of mounting public unease over aggressive tactics by federal immigration officers.

-After an ICE officer shot and killed 37-year-old Renee Good in Minneapolis on January 7, sparking protests, opinion polls showed most Americans disapprove of the conduct of U.S. Immigration and Customs Enforcement officers, including a Reuters/Ipsos survey that pointed to a Republican split over whether federal immigration agents should try harder to avoid hurting people.
+ICE officer shot and killed 37-year-old Renee Goodin Minneapolis on Jan 7, sparking protests, opinion polls showed most Americans disapprove of the conduct of US Immigration and Customs Enforcement officers, including a Reuters/Ipsos survey that pointed to a Republican split over whether federal immigration agents should try harder to avoid hurting people.

 But with some Democratic candidates calling for ICE’s abolition, Democratic groups are concerned that voters worried about immigration and security could turn against them come November.

-The 2020 police killing of Floyd in Minneapolis spurred nationwide anger that brought about reforms in many U.S. states but also proved to be a political liability for both Republicans and Democrats.
+The 2020 police killing of Mr Floyd in Minneapolis spurred nationwide anger that brought about reforms in many US states but also proved to be a political liability for both Republicans and Democrats.

 The Department of Homeland Security has said ICE officers, whom it oversees, have also faced violence.